alinikkh/-Pseudomonas-putida-F1-tracking/README.md

 [![License](https://img.shields.io/badge/License-MIT-green)](LICENSE)
 [![GitHub Repo Size](https://img.shields.io/github/repo-size/yourusername/Pseudomonas-putida-F1-Tracking)](https://github.com/yourusername/Pseudomonas-putida-F1-Tracking)

-This repository contains the **MATLAB code** for analyzing the motility of *Pseudomonas putida* F1 cells.
+This repository contains the **MATLAB code** and **Python code** for analyzing the motility of *Pseudomonas putida* cells and all other bacterial cells.
 The code detects bacterial **runs and tumbles** from experimental trajectories and enables quantitative analysis of bacterial motion under various experimental conditions.
 ## 📚 Update
 - ▶ This repository will be moved and maintained under the Complex Fluid Lab: [https://www.sangwooshin.com/](https://www.sangwooshin.com/)
 - ▶ A Python version of the code was developed and will be added soon.